julianmendez/jcel/README.md

 $ mvn clean install
 ```

-To compile with [Apache Maven](http://maven.apache.org/) to be used offline:
+To compile it with [Apache Maven](http://maven.apache.org/) to be used offline:
 ```
 $ mvn dependency:go-offline
 ```